Guerrillas and the “Jungle”

 Shit your bed with all your might.

-Contemporary accounts found nothing rude, off-putting or “dirty-minded” about Mozart at all, with celebrated composer and court Kapellmeister, Johann Adolph Hasse, saying of him:⁴
+At any rate, contemporaries found nothing rude, off-putting or “dirty-minded” about Mozart at all, with celebrated composer and court Kapellmeister, Johann Adolph Hasse, saying of him:¹³

-[T]he boy is moreover, handsome, vivacious, gracious, and full of good manners; and knowing him it is difficult to avoid loving him.
+The boy is moreover, handsome, vivacious, graceful, and full of good manners; and knowing him, it is difficult to avoid loving him.

-A disappointed Leopold wrote to chastise his seemingly wayward son, thus:
+A disappointed Leopold wrote to chastise his seemingly wayward son, thus:¹⁵

-I tell you before God, and as an honest man, your son is the greatest composer known to me by person and repute.
+Before God and as an honest man, I tell you that your son is the greatest composer known to me either in person or by name […].

-But apart from the scatology, Emily Anderson, author of 1937’s The Letters of Mozart and His Family, says he revealed himself in this second medium as no other composer has done:
+But apart from the scatology, Emily Anderson, editor of a book of his letters, says he revealed himself in this second medium as no other composer has done:¹⁸

 Mozart’s letters bear comparison with those of the great letter writers of the world.

-Here’s an example that showcases his quick mind and sense of play:
+Here’s an example that showcases his quick mind and sense of play:¹⁹

 Ich habe dero mir so werthes schreiben richtig erhalten falten, und daraus ersehen drehen, daß der H: vetter retter, die fr: baaß has, und sie wie, recht wohl auf sind hind; wir sind auch gott lob und danck recht gesund hund. […] sie schreiben noch ferners, ja, sie lassen sich heraus, sie geben sich blos, sie lassen sich verlauten, sie machen mir zu wissen, sie erklären sich, sie deüten mir an, sie benachrichtigen mir, sie machen mir kund, sie geben deütlich am tage, sie verlangen, sie begehren, sie wünschen, sie wollen, sie mögen, sie befehlen, daß ich ihnen auch mein Portrait schicken soll schroll.
 Eh bien, ich werde es ihnen gewis schicken schlicken.